AlshammariA/FailureLogClassifiers/README.md

-# The Artifict of Failure Log Classifier (ICST-24)
+# The Artifact of Failure Log Classifier (ICST-24)